shahla4539/UFOs/README.md

-Describe to Dana how someone might use the new webpage by walking her through the process of
-Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.

 With her developing coding skills Dana created filters to help users search based on different criteria that includes single or more elements at a time search.